uvarc/rc-learning/content/slides/rivanna-intro/index.md

 #### Running Jobs from Scratch

-We recommend that you run your jobs out of your /scratch directory for two reasons:
+- We recommend that you run your jobs out of your /scratch directory for two reasons:
    - /scratch is on a Lustre filesystem (a storage system designed specifically for parallel access).
    - /scratch is connected to the compute nodes with Infiniband (a very fast network connection).

-We also recommend that
+- We also recommend that
    - You keep copies of your programs and data in more permanent locations (e.g., your home directory or leased storage).

-- After your jobs finish, you copy the results to more permanent storage.
+   - After your jobs finish, copy the results to more permanent storage.

 ---